InnerSourceCommons/managing-innersource-projects/infrastructure/infrastructure.md

   accessible by anyone within the organization.
 Any person related in somehow to the development process should have access to this.
-This is helpful to build confidence across developers and lower the barriers to anyone willing to contribute to the inner sourced projects.
+This is helpful to build confidence across developers and lower the barriers to anyone willing to contribute to the InnerSourced projects.
 Any contribution is welcome and being open to any type of contributor is necessary.

 * **Transparency**.
 This is focused on the authorship of the several contributions.